Back to Blog

 Frequently Asked Questions

 What's the refund policy?
-Refund policies are determined by the ticket vendor (e.g., Ticketmaster, SeeTickets) and the event promoter.
-In cases of cancellation, full refunds are usually provided.
-If an event is rescheduled, tickets are often valid for the new date, with options for refunds if you cannot attend.
-It's essential to review the terms and conditions of your ticket purchase at the time of buying.
+Refund policies are typically set by the ticket vendor and the promoter.
+In cases of cancellation by the artist or venue, full refunds are usually offered.
+If a concert is rescheduled, tickets are generally valid for the new date, with refund options available under specific circumstances outlined by the ticket provider.
+It's essential to review the terms and conditions at the time of purchase.

 ATMs and payment options?
-ATMs are available within the bp pulse LIVE venue, though they may charge a fee.
-Most bars and merchandise outlets within the arena accept card payments.
-However, it’s always a good idea to have some cash on hand for smaller purchases or in case of any temporary card machine issues.
-Venue pricing for food and drink is typical for live event venues.
+ATMs are usually available within or near the venue.
+Most bars and concessions within bp pulse LIVE will accept card payments.
+However, carrying some cash can be convenient for smaller purchases or if card machines experience temporary issues.
+Venue pricing for food and drink can be on the higher side.

 Top Tips for André Rieu at bp pulse LIVE

-To ensure you have the most magical experience at André Rieu's concert at bp pulse LIVE, here are some tailored tips:
+To make your André Rieu experience at bp pulse LIVE truly unforgettable, here are some tailored tips:

 Ready for an Unforgettable Evening?